-As described on the website, this race is “self-supported” meaning that “Participants are required to carry all of the necessary food, clothing, and mandatory equipment specified by race organizers.”
-There is no specific requirements of your pack but you will be carrying this as a backpack during the race – it will not be taken for you.
+Race Backpack: As described on the website, this race is “self-supported” meaning that “Participants are required to carry all of the necessary food, clothing, and mandatory equipment specified by race organizers.”
+There is no specific requirements of your pack but you will be carrying this as a backpack during the race – in other words it WILL NOT be taken to camps for you.
 Pack options: Most expensive (Best Specific Bag)–> WAA Ultra 20L System or RaidLight to Less Expensive (Good for Jogging/Walking)–> Salomon 20L Trail and Ultimate Direction Fastpack 20L or 30L pack.
 Other great brands are from Inov-8 and Montane – anything for “fastpacking”.
 We recommend having front pockets for water access using either traditional bottles or soft flasks.
 Another option is to have a front “fanny” pack or similar.
 Remember, your pack will get lighter each day as you EAT all the food!

 6. Please describe the sleeping arrangements during the event.

-Hotels accommodations (double occupancy) are provided before (Friday) and after (Saturday) the race. for all other nights, participant will sleep in 10-person group tents – no electricity is provided.
-You must bring your own sleeping bag and sleeping pad at minimum.
+Hotels accommodations (double occupancy) are provided before (Saturday) and after (Saturday) the race.
+For all other nights, participant will sleep in 10-person group tents – no electricity is provided.
+You must bring your own sleeping bag and we highly recommend a sleeping pad at minimum.
 Sleep is definitely important so if you have any questions let us know!

 7. Will there be showers during the race?